RossMcKay1975/Flight_Info_Screen_vue/README.md

 ```
 npm install
 ```
 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
 ### Compiles and minifies for production
 ```
 npm run build
 ```
 ### Run your tests
 ```
 npm run test
 ```
 ### Lints and fixes files
 ```
 npm run lint
 ```
 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

+###Brief
+Use your favourite JavaScript framework and libraries.
+We use React, but you're welcome to use another if you like The flight information should be updated regularly to ensure the flight information shown to the user is up to date Please .gitignore the node_modules directory!
+The solution should be simple, but think about how it could fit in to a bigger project (reusable components, etc) Please feel free to contact gary_harrower@edinburghairport.com with any questions you have!